maflcko/b-c-gui-translations-review/reviews/tr.md

         <translation> Adresleri gönderme</translation>

 YES
-There is a leading space before "Adresleri" which is a formatting issue.
-Also, the translation is accurate but should not have any leading whitespace.
+There is a whitespace issue (leading space) and the translation reverses the order of words, making it sound like "sending the addresses" rather than "addresses for sending."
+The correct translation should use the noun form to match the menu context (as in "Gönderim adresleri").

 Correct translation:
-Adresleri gönderme
+Gönderim adresleri
 ```

 ```
         <source>Open a bitcoin: URI</source>
         <translation>Bitcoin’i aç.</translation>

 YES
-The translation "Bitcoin’i aç." means "Open the Bitcoin" or "Open bitcoin" but does not convey that it is a URI (Uniform Resource Identifier) that should be opened.
-The source explicitly says "Open a bitcoin: URI," so the translation should mention "URI" as well for clarity and accuracy.
-Also, the apostrophe ’ after "Bitcoin" is incorrect in Turkish and not needed.
+The translation "Bitcoin’i aç." is inaccurate.
+The phrase "Open a bitcoin: URI" refers specifically to opening a bitcoin URI (Uniform Resource Identifier), not just "open Bitcoin".
+The translation omits "URI", which could be important for user clarity.

 Correct translation:
-"bitcoin URI'sini aç"
-or
-"bitcoin: URI'sini aç"
+Bir bitcoin: URI’si aç
 ```

 ```
         <source>HD key generation is &lt;b&gt;enabled&lt;/b&gt;</source>
         <translation>HD anahtar üreticiler &lt;b&gt;kullanilabilir&lt;/b&gt;</translation>

 YES
-The translation is inaccurate and slightly misleading.
-The source text states "HD key generation is enabled," which means the process of generating HD keys is active or turned on.
-The translation "HD anahtar üreticiler kullanılabilir" means "HD key generators are available," which changes the meaning.
-Also, "kullanilabilir" should have Turkish-specific characters as "kullanılabilir."
+The translation is not accurate.
+"HD anahtar üreticiler" is incorrect; it means "HD key generators", which is not the intended meaning.
+Also, "kullanilabilir" is a misspelling; it should be "kullanılabilir".
+However, more accurately, "enabled" in this context is best translated as "etkin".

 Correct translation:
-HD anahtar oluşturma &lt;b&gt;etkinleştirildi&lt;/b&gt;
+HD anahtar oluşturma &lt;b&gt;etkin&lt;/b&gt;
 ```

 ```